 I’m a full-time customer service rep; part-time Internet participant; longtime comics collector; former English major and two-time college dropout; pro bono content provider to the internet since 1999; and message-board staffer from 2001 to 2010, including six years as Administrator.
-I’ve been married for twelve years to a spectacular kind of lady who memorized several books of the New Testament, as well as the titles of all 178 episodes of Star Trek: the Next Generation.
+I’ve been married for fifteen years to a spectacular kind of lady who memorized several books of the New Testament, as well as the titles of all 178 episodes of Star Trek: the Next Generation.
 I love that she knows which is more important.
-I have a son in college who maintains a strict line in the sand between his half of the Internet and mine.
+I have a son with a college degree who maintains a strict line in the sand between his half of the Internet and mine.

 Views expressed herein do not necessarily reflect those of any other being, corporation, hivemind, or party line.